datacraft-dsc/DEPs/20/README.md

 ### The Network context

-The network which implements the protocol provides a basis for community consensus sets (e.g. Ethereum smart contracts).
+The network which implements the protocol provides a basis for community consensus sets (e.g. Convex smart contracts).
-Marketplaces cannot control this consensus nor prevent bad actors participating in the Ocean Protocol network or its operation or governance.
+Marketplaces cannot control this consensus nor prevent bad actors participating in the Convex network or its operation or governance.
 Marketplaces, however, can discourage bad behavior by imposing and/or enforcing rules for membership and participation.
-Thus authorization and authentication in Ocean Protocol Network must be seen as distinct from that by Marketplaces and Asset Providers.
+Thus authorization and authentication in Convex Network must be seen as distinct from that by Marketplaces and Asset Providers.

 ### Decentralized Identifiers